Brauer and partition diagram models for phylogenetic trees and forests: Non-binary trees and partition diagrams

 Recall that Brauer diagrams in $\Br_{n,n-2}$ have $2n-2$ nodes in two rows with $n$ nodes along the top numbered left to right 1 to $n$, and $n-2$ nodes along the bottom, numbered right to left $n+1$ to $2n-2$.
 Nodes that are paired in the matching are connected by an edge.
-A \emph{partition diagram} for a partition of $t=m+n$ has $n$ nodes along the top numbered 1 to $n$ left to right and $m$ nodes along the bottom numbered $m+1$ to $n+m$, right to left.
-Nodes are connected by edges if they are in the same block of the partition.
-If there are $k>2$ nodes in the block, we do not draw all $\binom{k}{2}$ edges for a block but instead draw the minimal number to show their common membership, which will be $k-1$ edges.
+A \emph{partition diagram} for an integer partition of $t=m+n$ has $n$ nodes along the top numbered from left to right 1 to $n$, and $m$ nodes along the bottom numbered right to left $m+1$ to $n+m$.
+Nodes are connected by edges if their labels are in the same constituent subset of the partition.
+If there are $k>2$ nodes in the subset, we do not draw all $\binom{k}{2}$ edges, but instead draw the minimal number to show their common membership, which will be $k-1$ edges.
 Examples are shown in Figures~\ref{f:partition.tree} and~\ref{f:non-tree-diagram}.

-Write $\Pi_{n,m}$ for the set of partition diagrams with $n\ge 2$ nodes along the top and $m\ge 0$ along the bottom, and $\Pi_{n,m}^{(\ge 2)}$ for the subset in which each partition is from $\Lambda_t^{(\ge 2)}$.
-The set $\Br_{n,n-2}$ is the subset of $\Pi_{n,m}^{(\ge 2)}$ in which $m=n-2$ and all blocks have size exactly 2.
-That is, $\Br_{n,n-2}=\Pi_{n,n-2}^{(2)}$.
+Write $\dD_{n,m}$ for the set of partition diagrams with $n\ge 1$ nodes along the top and $m\ge 0$ along the bottom, and $\dD_{n,m}^{(\ge 2)}$ for the subset in which each partition is from $\Lambda_t^{(\ge 2)}$.
+The set $\Br_{n,n-2}$ is the subset of $\dD_{n,m}^{(\ge 2)}$ in which $m=n-2$ and all blocks have size exactly 2.
+That is, $\Br_{n,n-2}=\dD_{n,n-2}^{(2)}$.